bjartek/go-with-the-flow/README.md

 In order to run the demo example you only have to run `make` in the example folder of this project.
 The emulator will be run in memory.

-If you want to have a standalone emulator to get logs as then the `examples/script/main.go` file can be run while running and emulator

 ## Credits